 Next, you’ll schedule a consultation with an admissions counselor.
 (This is our chance to make sure you’re a real person and your chance to ask any questions.)
 This can take 15-30 minutes.

 Finally, you’ll complete a skill review, which can give you an idea of whether you’re ready for the program or what you might need to work on first.
 This is done online and usually takes about 30 minutes.

 Once you’ve completed all that, you should receive an admissions decision.
 At that point, it’s up to you whether you want to move forward and enroll or pursue other options.
 There is no commitment until you make a seat deposit.

 Do you have a different question?
 Well, aren’t you precocious!
 Feel free to reach out to us any time about any old thing.

-We might be crazy, but we think computers are going to stick around for a while.
-Despite the widespread need for coders, UX designers, QA analysts, and cybersecurity pros, they are still a rare breed.
+We might be crazy, but we think computers are going to stick around for a while, which means coders, UX designers, QA analysts, and cybersecurity pros can be very helpful.

 Traditional paths and four-year degrees don’t always work for everyone, and some other bootcamps can end up charging a lot more or have less experience than Devmountain.